 A brewer (or you!) can get a hazier beer by adding flour to the boil.
 Does this change the beer in any significant way?
 Not really.
 But it does make that beer look hazy, and when you’re drinking hazy beer that’s all that matters, right?
 Right?

-Before I start to ramble on and list 20 different ways to haze, there are tons of other ways brewers make hazy IPAs, and some are unwilling to share their secrets.
+Before I start to ramble on and list 20 different ways to make it haze, there are tons of other ways brewers make hazy IPAs, and some are unwilling to share their secrets.

 Haze isn’t just some style of beer; it’s a style of life.

 But actually, just think about how arbitrary the term “hazy” is.
 What makes a beer hazy?
 Opaqueness?
 I can hardly see through my barrel-aged barleywine and I wouldn’t call it hazy for a moment.